Faq

 Pricing Questions FAQ (8)

-If you know you want to hunt, then put a deposit on a landowner tag now to reserve your spot before the draw.
+If you want a guaranteed hunt, put down a deposit on a landowner tag now to reserve your spot before the draw.

 You will still be entered under our outfitter number for an increased chance of drawing a tag.
 If you do draw, we’ll put your landowner tag deposit towards the cost of your hunt.